General criteria for the study of quasi-stationarity: Other formulations and particular cases of Assumption (E)

 \subsection{On continuous time}

 In Section~\ref{sec:main-discrete-time}, we only considered the conditional behavior of the process $X$ at integer times.
 In general, the results of Section~\ref{sec:main-discrete-time} do not give information about the process at intermediate times.
-In this section, we derive a sufficient condition which is well suited for continuous time Markov processes or for aperiodic Markov processes.
+In this section, we derive a sufficient condition which is well suited for practical verification in the case of continuous time Markov processes or for aperiodic Markov processes, in particular because (F2) below is usually easier to check than (E2).
 We consider an absorbed Markov process $(X_t)_{t\in I}$ with time parameter in $I=\Z_+$ or $[0,+\infty)$.

 \textbf{Assumption (F).} There exist positive real constants $\gamma_1,\gamma_2,c_1,c_2$ and $c_3$, $t_1,t_2\in I$, a measurable function $\psi_1:E\rightarrow [1,+\infty)$, and a probability measure $\nu$ on a measurable subset $L\subset E$ such that \begin{itemize} \item[(F0)] \textit{(A strong Markov property).} Defining